rgriff23/rgriff23.github.io/projects/btw.md

 model_results_1 <- log_file_1$results
 ```

-If we run an MCMC analysis, we get an additional output file called the **Schedule file**, which is used for monitoring chain mixing (long time users of BayesTraits will recognize this as a new feature).
+If we run an MCMC analysis, we get an additional output file called the **Schedule file**, which is used for monitoring chain mixing.
 Like log files, the schedule file is stored as a named list in R and can be accessed by name.

 ```r